AkshuDev/Command-Line-Tools/README.md

 -o myFile.exe -> The output file we want '-o' stands for output.

-CLT/src/binIO.cpp -> The linked binIO 'example' file.
+-L./CLT/build/windows/Dlls -lbasicIO -> The linked binIO 'example' dll file.
 NOTE: The folder is renamed to CLT.

 -I./CLT/src/h -> The added compiler path. '-I' is used for adding compiler path.